 - 1. Ensure the existence of a map for each EA assigned to your team, - 2.
-Double check the completeness of IHS3 households selected from each EA, - 3.
+Ensure the existence of a map showing each IHPS split-off household within your district(s) - 3.
 Confirm you have all T-0 forms for all of your EAs, - 4.
-Study the contents of the enumerator manual on a regular basis to be able to assist technical issues in a timely and effective manner, - 5.
+Study the contents of the enumerator manuals on a regular basis to be able to assist technical issues in a timely and effective manner, - 5.
 Ensure that all household interviews are conducted in a given EA within the time necessary for the successful completion of weekly workload, - 6.
-Ensure that each enumerator has a working cell phone or a watch prior to the start of interviews on each day.
-This is essential for the enumerators to be able to record date and time stamps throughout the questionnaire modules. - 7.
 Conduct an initial review of completed questionnaires for completeness, accuracy and consistency, and discuss with the enumerator any mistakes found, and either correct if it obvious, or send the enumerator back to the household to collect or verify the data.
-You MUST check each IHPS Questionnaire (Household, Agriculture and Fishery) upon completion by the enumerator to ensure that the questionnaires have been completed comprehensively.
-You MUST also confirm that the correct questionnaires and modules were filled out depending on whether it is a Panel A or Panel B household and whether it is Visit 1 or Visit 2 (see Annex 2).
-You MUST review each module and look for any inconsistencies, omissions, irrational responses, or other errors. - 8.
-Code the occupation- and industry-related information in the Modules of E, N and O of the Household Questionnaire, more specifically questions: E19, E20, E33, E34, E47, E48, N09 and O10. - 9.
-Once you have reviewed the completed questionnaires, submit them to the data entry operator in a timely manner and on a rolling basis, i.e. do NOT wait until all questionnaires in a given EA are finalized,
+You MUST review each module and look for any inconsistencies, omissions, irrational responses, or other errors. - 7.
+Code the occupation- and industry-related information in the Modules of E, N and O of the Household Questionnaire, more specifically questions: E19, E20, E33, E34, E47, E48, N09 and O10. - 8.
+Once you have reviewed the completed questionnaires, approve the questionnaire in a timely manner and on a rolling basis sync the data, i.e. do NOT wait until all questionnaires in a given EA are finalized, - 9.
+Receive comments from headquarters on any additional errors in the data.